Insight

-Escaping the PoC Graveyard:
+Escaping the AI PoC Graveyard:

 Why Boards Must Shift AI from Innovation to Capital Allocation